postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

 ### Example: NotNull

-The following aspect throws an exception if the field, property or parameter to which it is applied receives a null value, or if a null value is assigned to an `out` parameter or to the return value.
+The following aspect throws an exception if the field, property, or parameter to which it is applied receives a null value, or if a null value is assigned to an `out` parameter or to the return value.

 [!include[NotNull](../../../code/Metalama.Documentation.SampleCode.AspectFramework/NotNull.cs)]